cedvdb/ng2draggable/readme.md

     cursor: -webkit-grabbing;
 }
 ```
-When the boolean input is false (it is true by default) the class is removed and
+When the boolean input is false the class is removed and
 the component is no longer moveable.

 ## Images